pouryafard75/BigDataProject-Winter2022/README.md

 2) Between ALS and KNN which will produce more accurate results?<br>

-3) Which value for K works better in terms of prediction?<br>
+3) Which value for K works better in terms of prediction for KNN?<br>

 4) Which hyper-params(maxIter,rank,regParam) for ALS algorithms work better on this dataset?<br>